holtbakk/KQL-AC/README.md

 Exploring queries to search for sign-ins affected by Conditional Access policies matching Authentication Context for the Feide application.

 ## Requirements
-* Advanced hunting in Defender or Log Analytics
+* Advanced hunting in Defender, or Log analytics
-* SigninLogs + AADNonInteractiveUserSignInLogs
+* SigninLogs + AADNonInteractiveUserSignInLogs (Log analytics)

 ## Quirks / Challenges
+* Remember default retention in Defender vs. manual in Log analytics
 * Feide session lifetime.
 * AuthenticationContext logging.
 Where is notApplicable?
 * Fields not available in AADSignInEventsBeta in advanced hunting, the only (?) table containing both interactive and non-interactive sign-ins.